lski/Lski.Toolbox/Readme.md

   - FixedLength - Ensures a string is a fixed length, eiter truncating or padding as needed
   - Truncate - A safe truncate return null if null passed in
   - Trim - A safe trim, returning null if null passed in
+- StringBuilder AsEnumerable() extension method for enabling linq on chars in StringBuilder
 - String encryption/decryption methods
 - Random string generator designed to work with loops without collisions
 - Generic Observable class used for subscribing to changes on variables